valohai/docs/source/tutorials/quickstart/index.rst

 Run in Valohai
 ------------------------

-Finally on the command line run:
+Finally, we run the following commands in the the command line:

 .. code:: bash